avyas26/kubernetes-the-hard-way-on-azure/docs/02-client-tools.md

 # Installing the Client Tools

-In this lab you will install the command line utilities required to complete this tutorial: [openssl] (https://slproweb.com/products/Win32OpenSSL.html) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).
+In this lab you will install the command line utilities required to complete this tutorial:
+I will be using [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).

 ## Install OpenSSL